 Arriving at Lubuagan on August 18, 1907, he set himself to organize a local government which comprises three administrative settlements, namely Lubuagan, Pinukpuk and Balbalan.
 Alunday was appointed first president of the administrative settlement of Lubuagan, succeeded by Pallayoc.
 This administrative settlement included the present municipalities of Tanudan, Tinglayan and Tabuk.

 By operation of Act 1870 of the Philippine Commission on August 18, 1908, the new Mountain Province was created inclusive of the five sub-provinces of Benguet, Bontoc, Ifugao, Kalinga and Apayao.
-In effect, the law also provided that each of these sub-provinces be politically subdivided into municipal district, each of which will be headed by municipal district president.
+In effect, the law also provided that each of these sub-provinces be politically subdivided into municipal district, each of which will be headed by municipal district presidents.